Ikea Focuses on Families

-New York - Doing more with less in a family-friendly environment the theme being sounded by Ikea this fall and showed off during a preview here last night in a Fifth Avenue studio space.
+NEW YORK - Doing more with less in a family friendly environment is the theme being sounded by Ikea this fall and showed off during a preview here last week in a Fifth Avenue studio space.

 "From a consumer standpoint, we see people looking for more creative ways to change up their homes.
 I believe one of the best ways to do that is with textiles," said Leontyne Sykes, chief marketing officer for the U.S. division.